In the Aeroplane Over the Sea: Recording

 Schneider separated the band members into different rooms, but always kept Mangum close to the control room in case he wanted to plug Mangum's acoustic guitar into a four-track cartridge.
-Schneider occasionally tried using an electric guitar, but wiped these recordings as he felt it did not sound like Mangum's music.
+Schneider occasionally tried using an electric guitar, however he wiped these recordings as he felt that they did not have Mangum's distinctive sound.
 As the sessions progressed, Schneider wanted to find a way to record the acoustic sound into a microphone instead of into the cartridge.
 He decided to record the sound through Neumann U 87 microphones.
 According to Scheider: "[Mangum] liked an acoustic plugged in because he kinda found it fuzzy and raw, like an electric guitar, but it had a strummy quality to it, too ...
 I had developed an acoustic guitar sound on my own that he was really happy with by the second record, and I think it's really good."

 Neutral Milk Hotel biographer Kim Cooper believes In the Aeroplane Over the Sea is one of the most heavily distorted albums ever made, but also notes the lack of equipment such as Big Muffs or distortion pedals.
 Mangum liked having a layer of distortion over the music, but Schneider decided to not use standard effects equipment.
-Instead, Schneider used heavy compression and placed a Bellari RP-220 tube mic pre-amp close to his guitar.
-Schneider then ran the sound through a mixing console and maxed out the sound on a cassette tape.
+Instead, Schneider used heavy compression and placed a Bellari RP-220 tube preamplifier close to his guitar.
+Schneider then ran the sound through a mixing console and maximised the sound on a cassette tape.
 This process was done for nearly every instrument used on In the Aeroplane Over the Sea.
 Schneider claimed that the nonlinearities of microphone distortion gave the album its unique "warm" quality.

 The horn arrangements were primarily written by Schneider.
 He wrote these parts on a piano or organ, then conferred with trombonist Rick Benjamin to ensure the musical notation was correct.
 Spillane was the last band member to arrive, so Schneider showed him the arrangements he had already written.
 The trumpets were written in treble clef, but as Spillane could only read bass clef, he had to rewrite these arrangements before he could learn them.
 As he did while learning the songs for On Avery Island, Spillane spent hours every day practicing and writing more arrangements in the basement.
-Toward the end of the recording sessions, Schneider and Spillane worked together to seamlessly combine their differing arrangements.
+Toward the end of the recording sessions, Schneider and Spillane worked together to combine their differing arrangements.
 Schneider's parts were more melancholic while Spillane wrote chaotic and boisterous parts.